Implementing the Closure of California’s State-Run Youth Prisons (2021)

 NCYL is working to thoughtfully implement the historic passage of SB 823 (2020), the law that signaled California’s intention to close its Division of Juvenile Justice (DJJ) and youth prisons, to replace it with a system that honors the potential of youth, not needlessly punish them.

 California’s youth prisons have long been plagued with scandals and egregious cases of mistreatment.
 With California’s state youth prisons closing, responsibility for serving and supervising all youth in the juvenile justice system will shift to counties; and with it an opportunity to create a more supportive and rehabilitative system.
 However, without thoughtful implementation, closure of DJJ could cause disparate treatment of young people across counties, resulting in greater numbers of youth sent to the adult system, more youth languishing in local juvenile halls, and greater harm to youth.
-With significant input and participation from community partners, NCYL’s coalition is partnering with the budget leaders from the legislature to develop measures that:
+With significant input and participation from community partners, NCYL’s coalition partnered with the budget leaders from the legislature to develop:

-- Create meaningful health-based alternative models: Ensuring trauma-focused, developmentally appropriate services are delivered by multidisciplinary teams that will develop treatment plans with a multitude of stakeholders and service providers.
+- Meaningful health-based alternative models: Ensuring trauma-focused, developmentally appropriate services are delivered by multidisciplinary teams that will develop treatment plans with a multitude of stakeholders and service providers.